 The APPL conducts research on various aspects of hearing with cochlear implants (CIs).
 Along the way, we are also learning a great deal about how the normal brain processes degraded sounds/speech.
-Specific current projects include i) studies of pitch/intonation/lexical tone perception by children and adults with CIs, as well as their normally hearing peers; ii) examining aspects of the auditory nerve response to electrical stimulation as reflected in perceptual measures; iii) how the CI listener processes multi-channel, complex electrical stimuli.
+Specific current projects include i) studies of pitch/intonation/lexical tone perception/voice emotion by children and adults with CIs, as well as their normally hearing peers; ii) studies of multi-channel, complex electrical signal processing by the electrically stimulated auditory system.
 Collaborations with Dr. Rochelle Newman at the University of Maryland and Dr. Deniz Baskent at the University of Groningen investigate various aspects of the perception of degraded speech by infants, toddlers and adults.
-In addition, in new collaborations with Dr. Yung-Song Lin at Chi-Mei Medical Center in Tainan, Taiwan, and Dr. Charles Limb at Johns Hopkins University, Baltimore, MD, we are investigating the processing of voice-pitch information by early-implanted children who are native speakers of Chinese (Taiwan) and American English (US).
+In addition, in collaborations between our lab at Boys Town, Dr. Yung-Song Lin at Taipei Medical University and Chi Mei Medical Center in Tainan, Taiwan, and Dr. Charles Limb at the University of California, San Francisco, CA, we are investigating the processing of voice-pitch information in speech by early-implanted children who are native speakers of Chinese (Taiwan) and American English (US).

 The APPL area includes one large sound booth for conducting listening tests in quiet environments, an adjacent room from which sounds delivered to the booth are controlled and experiments monitored, and an outside area in which experiments involving direct electrical stimulation of the implanted device are conducted.